-4. Insert the belt tongue into the proper buckle for that seating position until you hear and feel the latch engage.
+4. Insert the belt tongue into the proper buckle (the buckle closest to the direction the tongue is coming from) for that seating position until you hear a snap and feel the latch engage.
 Make sure the tongue is latched securely by pulling on it.